 WATCH Cain joked about allegations on "Jimmy Kimmel Live!" on Monday:

-This article appears in the Nov.
-8, 2011, edition of National Journal Daily.
+This article appears in the November 8, 2011 edition of NJ Daily.